How to Apply

 C. Return the application to the address shown on the application.

-D. Completed applications under the Fast Track and the Standard Review Processes are on the Village web site at www.villageofriverhill.org, the Village office in Claret Hall, and in most cases in the village newsletter — The Villager.
+D. Completed applications under the Fast Track and the Standard Review Processes are posted on the Association website at www.villageofriverhill.org/ac-decisions, at the village office in Claret Hall, and in most cases in the village newsletter, The Villager.
 Residents may call the village office for information on pending applications.

-The RAC will typically meet twice per month, at a publicized location (meetings are currently being held remotely due to COVID).
+The RAC will typically meet twice per month, at a publicized location or via Zoom.
 The meetings are open to the public and residents whose applications are to be considered.

-A. A completed Exterior Alteration application is submitted under the Fast Track process by noon any Friday that Claret Hall is open.
+A. A completed Exterior Alteration Application may be submitted under the Fast Track process by noon any Friday that Claret Hall is open.
 Due to scheduling conflicts and unforeseen circumstances, the Fast Track process may not be available during all weeks of the year.
+Please check the Architectural Guidelines to note whether the alteration you desire is eligible for the Fast Track process.
+The application form for the Fast Track process is the same form used for all Exterior Alterations Application requests.

-- AC Sign-off Representative makes a decision about the application.
+- AC Sign-off Representative decides about the application.

-- Covenant Advisor notifies applicant of AC decision by the following Friday.
+- Covenant Advisor notifies applicant of AC decision.
 Confirmation in writing will follow.
 If an application does not meet all the criteria for the Fast Track process, the Covenant Advisor will move the application to the regular review process.
-The decision to move an application to the regular process is final.
+The decision to move an application to the standard process is final.

 B. EXTERIOR ALTERATIONS THAT ARE AVAILABLE FOR “FAST TRACK” PROCESS IN RIVER HILL: